 The past two months have seen the release of two new limited-run podcasts about the history of the CIO, the federation of industrial unions that arose from and led the worker upsurge of the 1930s and 1940s.

 Fragile Juggernaut, produced by a group of journalists, organizers and historians and sponsored by Haymarket Books, is taking a longer and deeper historical view.
 Four episodes have been released so far, each of which is about an hour and a half long, and the series is still exploring the history of the U.S. working class before the CIO.
-(By contrast, the first episode of the Jacobin series sets the historical scene for the founding of the CIO in one 40-minute episode.)
+(By contrast, Organize the Unorganized sets the historical scene for the founding of the CIO in one 40-minute episode.)

 “Something of a miracle happened”